 - changes in geopolitics influence our destination choices.

 - climate change and other deteriorating environmental conditions impact destinations both rapidly and gradually.

 - the state of the global, regional, and local economies affects disposable incomes as well as the cost of travel and hence the ability to travel.

-- Tourism changes the social fabric of a destination and may lead to overtourism.
+- the social fabric of destinations changes, and residents may turn against tourism.

 DegreeMaster of Science FHGR in Business Administration with Specialisation in Tourism and Change